Mastectomy in Thailand Your guide to cost, top specialists & hospitals

 Weeks 2–4

-Gentle walking and progressive arm exercises restore range of motion.
-You attend outpatient appointments for wound checks and to review final pathology — including margin status, receptor profile, and tumour grade — which guides adjuvant therapy decisions.
+Gentle walking and progressive arm exercises restore range of motion, and light desk work is usually manageable from around two to three weeks.
+You attend outpatient appointments for wound checks and to review final pathology, including margin status, receptor profile, and tumour grade, which guides adjuvant therapy decisions.

 Weeks 4–6

-Most patients return to normal daily routines and light work.
-Driving and moderate activity resume gradually.
-Your oncology team at home receives a complete treatment summary, and any recommended chemotherapy or radiotherapy is coordinated before you depart.
+Most patients are back to their normal daily routines, with driving and moderate activity resuming gradually once arm mobility allows.
+Higher-impact exercise such as gym work and swimming resumes from around six weeks, once your surgeon confirms the wound is fully healed.1,2 Your oncology team at home receives a complete treatment summary, and any recommended chemotherapy or radiotherapy is coordinated before you depart.

 When Can You Fly After Mastectomy?